parttimenerd/relationscutter/README.md

 Calculates the leakage from the relations output of a modified [CBMC](https://github.com/parttimenerd/cbmc) (with the `RELATIONS` environment variable set).
-It creates a relations graph (which should be equivalent to a bit dependency graph) to compute the leakage of the program related to the output
+It creates a relations graph (which should be equivalent to a bit dependency graph) to compute the leakage of the program related to the output.

 Build it via `./build.sh` or `./build_debug.sh`.